NASA-SW-VnV/fret/fret-electron/docs/_media/installingFRET/installationInstructions.md

   3. npm start

-* Alternatively, for Linux users, we provide a Docker image to build an executable.
+* Alternatively, for MacOS or Linux users, we provide means to build an executable natively or through Docker.
 See [Building executables](buildingExecutables.md).

-* For the installation of FRET on Windows see [Installation_Windows](installation_windows.md).
+* For the installation of FRET on Windows see our [Windows installation guide](installation_windows.md).

 * If you run into installation issues, check our [Troubleshooting](Troubleshooting.md) section.